accesscode-2-1/kitkat/week-0.md

 **Luke Lee**

 * This week's medium post: https://medium.com/@lukesterlee
-* Last week’s goal: final project and understanding HTML and URL classes!
+* Last week’s goal: mastering Stripe API
 * What went well (what goals did you meet?)
-We got a perfect score for the final project!
+I understood most of it.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?)
-Alarm clock and music
-* What is your goal for next week? mastering Stripe API
+* What is your goal for next week? mastering interfaces/generics/inheritance
 * What do you need help with? (peers sign up to help if they can)

 Anthony McBride